nlkitai/nlux/README.md

 ## License 📃

 NLUX is licensed under the terms of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).<br />
-Want to know what that means?
+Wondering what that means?
 Learn more on [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/).

 ## Mission 👨‍🚀